(Disclosure: Some of the links below may be affiliate links)

 For foreign stocks and ETFs, we must consider foreign currency exchange fees.
 With Yuh, you will pay 0.95% for currency conversion.
 With Neon, you will pay no currency conversion fee.
 They achieve this by trading everything in CHF on the BX Swiss stock exchange.
 And the stock exchange itself will convert currencies at the interbank rate without markup.

 You will pay 0.5% with Neon for a foreign ETF and 1.0% for a foreign stock.
 And you will pay 1.45% for a foreign ETF or stock with Yuh.
-This means Neon is much cheaper than Yuh for foreign operations!
+This means Neon is significantly cheaper than Yuh for foreign operations!

-I must mention that using BX Swiss has one small disadvantage for Neon.
+I must mention that using BX Swiss has one slight disadvantage for Neon.
 On a small stock exchange, the spread of each operation will be slightly higher.
 This should not matter if you invest only once a month like me.
 But if you invest frequently, this could be an issue.

 There is one extra difference for foreign dividends (not in CHF).
 With Yuh, you will receive the dividends directly into your account if they are in one of the 13 default currencies (which is very likely).
 However, Neon will convert them back to CHF with a 1.50% conversion fee.